DanielSoutoV/metabarcoding/03_diversity_and_ordination.md

 plot_richness(ps_obj, color = "SEASON", x = "site") #phyloseq function
 ```

-    ## Warning in estimate_richness(physeq, split = TRUE, measures = measures): The data you have provided does not have
-    ## any singletons.
-This is highly suspicious.
-Results of richness
-    ## estimates (for example) are probably unreliable, or wrong, if you have already
-    ## trimmed low-abundance taxa from the data.
-    ##
-    ## We recommended that you find the un-trimmed data and retry.

 ![](03_diversity_and_ordination_files/figure-gfm/multipleDiversityIndices-1.png)<!-- -->

 ``` r
 plot_richness(ps_obj, color = "day", x = "SEASON")
 ```

-    ## Warning in estimate_richness(physeq, split = TRUE, measures = measures): The data you have provided does not have
-    ## any singletons.
-This is highly suspicious.
-Results of richness
-    ## estimates (for example) are probably unreliable, or wrong, if you have already
-    ## trimmed low-abundance taxa from the data.
-    ##
-    ## We recommended that you find the un-trimmed data and retry.

 ![](03_diversity_and_ordination_files/figure-gfm/multipleDiversityIndices-2.png)<!-- -->